hzyrc6011/SequenceDiagramJava/README.md

 Therefore, I am creating this script to create static sequence diagrams from Java source code.

-It depends on plyj [https://github.com/musiKk/plyj], and you need seqdiag (https://pypi.python.org/pypi/seqdiag/) to turn the diagram output to an image.
+It depends on plyj [https://github.com/musiKk/plyj], and you need plantUML to turn the diagram output to an image.